7 digital marketing trends to power your 2021 marketing strategy

 Trend 5: Build a Community

-In 2021, companies should aim to provide more than product.
+In 2021, companies should aim to provide more than products.
 Look to tie virtual events, video content, social media, and other digital engagements together to form a greater value-added experience for customers.

 Build a community where customers gain insider access to your brand, ongoing expert information, a consumer social network, loyalty programs, and more.